ahmadnassri/docs-engineering-matrix/tech.md

 ### API Design

-#### Junior
+#### Engineer 1

-> Understands API interfaces for GraphQL and REST APIs.
-Understands different formats used in an API.
-Able to query and update data via an API.
+- Understands API interfaces for REST APIs
+- Understands different formats used in an API
+- Able to query and update data via an API

-#### Intermediate

-> Understands different API interfaces and formats and creates APIs for consumption.
+##### Examples

+- Familiarity with OpenAPI Spec <https://spec.openapis.org/oas/latest.html>

 #### Senior